ember-cli/ember-fetch/README.md

 * Yes, [pretender v2.1](https://github.com/pretenderjs/pretender/tree/v2.1.0) comes with `fetch` support.

-### Does this replace ic-ajax?

-* ideally yes, but only if you cater to IE9+
-* for basic drop-in compat `import ajax from 'ember-fetch/ajax'`

 ### What about all the run-loop and promise mixing details?

 * taken care of for you